reflectoring/reflectoring.github.io/_posts/2021-09-15-spring-scheduler.md

 date: 2021-09-02 06:00:00 +1000
 modified: 2021-09-02 06:00:00 +1000
 author: pratikdas
-excerpt: "Amazon CloudWatch is a monitoring and observability service in AWS Cloud.
-In this article, we will generate different types of application metrics in a Spring Boot web application and send those metrics to Amazon CloudWatch.
-Amazon CloudWatch will store the metrics data, and help us to derive insights about our application by visualizing the metric data in graphs."
+excerpt: "Scheduled jobs are a piece of business logic that should run on a scheduled basis.
+Spring allows us to run scheduled jobs in the Spring container by using some simple annotations.
+We will illustrate how to configure and run scheduled jobs in Spring Boot applications"
 image:
   auto: 0074-stack
 ---

-Scheduling is the process of executing a piece of logic at a specifuc time in future.
+Scheduling is the process of executing a piece of logic at a specific time in the future.
 Scheduled jobs are a piece of business logic that should run on a scheduled basis.
 Spring allows us to run scheduled jobs in the Spring container by using some simple annotations.

 In this article, we will illustrate how to configure and run scheduled jobs in Spring Boot applications.